 Formulae with dependents should not be deprecated until or when all dependents are also deprecated.

-To deprecate a formula, add a deprecate! call.
+call.
 This call should include a deprecation date (in the ISO 8601 format) and a deprecation reason:

 deprecate! date: "YYYY-MM-DD", because: :reason

-The date parameter should be set to the date that the deprecation period should begin, which is usually today’s date.
-If the date parameter is set to a date in the future, the formula will not become deprecated until that date.
+parameter is set to a date in the future, the formula will not become deprecated until that date.
 This can be useful if the upstream developers have indicated a date when the project or version will stop being supported.
-Do not backdate the date parameter as it causes confusion for users and maintainers.
+Do not backdate the date

 If a user attempts to install a disabled formula, they will be shown an error message and the install will fail.